 Board games bring family and friends together.
 Order a pizza and gather around the dining room table for an evening of fun and excitement with your favorite game.
 Classic board games are a great way to spend time with loved ones, but in recent years, new games have emerged that are both fun and educational for players of all ages.
-Just in time for the holiday season, we have compiled this list of the top 10 best board games for 2015.
+Just in time for the holiday season, we have compiled this list of the top 10 best board games.
 Choose one or two games from our list, and then test your skills against your opponents for a fun time for all.

 1. The Bounce-Off Game

 First on our list is Bounce-Off Game, by Mattel.
 This game lets the whole family, ages three and above, participate in the fun.
 With simple rules that are easy to understand, the Bounce-Off game is more challenging than first appears.
 The object of the game is for players to create the patterns on challenge cards by bouncing the balls onto the game board grid.
 The first color that successfully recreates the pattern wins the game.

 HedBanz, by Spin Master Games, is a fun, fast-paced game that is entertaining for everyone ages six and above.
 To play HedBanz, players wear a headband with an object printed on the band.
 They must guess their headband object by asking the other players yes/no questions, and then guessing the object.
 The first player to correctly guess her object before the game clock runs out, wins the game.
 Two to six people can play the game, making HedBanz the perfect addition to family game night.